brucemack/microlink/docs/el_supplement.md

 Understanding this mechanism requires an understanding of dynamic firewall capabilities known as [Stateful Packet Inspection](https://en.wikipedia.org/wiki/Stateful_firewall) and/or [UDP Hole Punching](https://en.wikipedia.org/wiki/UDP_hole_punching).
-A full explanation is beyond the scope of this document, but the key thing to understand is: on most "normal" internet routers **sending a UDP packet to a remote address will automatically grant tempoary permission for the return trip.**
+A full explanation is beyond the scope of this document, but the key thing to understand is: on most "normal" internet routers **sending a UDP packet to a remote address will automatically grant temporary permission for the return trip.**
 This temporary permission is sometimes called a "UDP hole" because it enables a traffic pattern that would not normally be possible.
 The hole being described here includes (a) a firewall opening to allow return traffic **on the same port** and (b) the routing entries needed to get the return traffic back to the right place on your LAN.

 The UDP hole is transient and will only persist as long as the network path is actively being used.
-Once a path becomes innactive the UDP hole is closed.
+Once a path becomes inactive the UDP hole is closed.

 EchoLink leverages this feature to reduce the need for users to manually create firewall rules and/or port forwarding policies.